Friedrich Joussen

-Friedrich Peter Johannes Joussen (born 19 April 1963) is a German businessman, and the executive chairman (Vorstandsvorsitzender) of TUI Group (Touristik Union International).
+Friedrich Peter Johannes Joussen (born 19 April 1963) is a German businessman, and the former executive chairman (Vorstandsvorsitzender) of TUI Group (Touristik Union International).

 Early life

 He was born in Duisburg in North Rhine-Westphalia.
 He attended the Landfermann-Gymnasium.
 At university, he studied electrical engineering.

 Career

 After graduating from university, he became a software developer in the USA.
 He spent 22 years in the telecommunications industry.

 Vodafone

 He rose through Vodafone, and its predecessors, to become Chief Executive of Vodafone Germany from 2003 to 2012.
 Vodafone Germany has around 36 million customers and around 12,000 staff.
 At Vodafone Germany, he was replaced by Jens Schulte-Bockum, who was the former Chief Executive of Vodafone Netherlands.
 Vodafone Germany has the Vodafone D2 brand.

 TUI

 He became Executive Chairman of TUI AG in 2013.

 In June 2022, it was announced that Joussen would be stepping down from his position at TUI in the September of 2022, and would be replaced by Sebastian Ebel the company’s currnet CFO.